 Celiac Disease in Adults: Signs, Diagnosis & Treatment

-A delayed diagnosis means delayed treatment, which increases the risk of developing added health complications.
-But knowing and identifying symptoms of celiac disease in adults can pave the way to a prospective diagnosis and enhance overall health and quality of life.
+Knowing and identifying symptoms of celiac disease in adults can pave the way to a prospective diagnosis and enhance overall health and quality of life.
+Find out more here!

 Celiac disease impacts an estimated 1 in 133 Americans, or about 1 of the population, according to Beyond Celiac.
 However, an estimated 83 percent of Americans who have celiac disease are undiagnosed or misdiagnosed with other conditions.